Representation and Consultation

-One of the greatest challenges to gliding and other forms of aviation in the first part of this century is maintaining reasonable access to airspace.
+One of the greatest challenges to gliding and other forms of recreational aviation in the next few years is maintaining reasonable access to airspace.
 The BGA recognises the need to fully protect the public who are travelling in commercial air transport aircraft.
 The BGA does not automatically oppose all airspace change proposals – each is carefully considered on its merits.
 Within the UK, the growth of commercial aviation, speculative commercial interests and the way airspace is regulated presents a multitude of issues.
 As a consequence, BGA airspace work is increasing resulting in a significant load on both BGA and GAA volunteers.

 The UK’s lower airspace can be politely described as a highly segregated mess that doesn’t actually work very well for any users and is heavily slanted in favour of commercial aviation.
 If someone, usually an airport or air traffic control provider (the ‘sponsor’), wants to request a permanent change to UK airspace design, they must submit an airspace change proposal to the CAA.
 Any such proposal will go through the airspace change process, which requires a series of stages to be completed before it is submitted to CAA for a decision.
 There is no requirement for the airspace change to be integrated within a wider airspace plan.
 There is no plan.
 The CAA chooses not to intervene with airspace design and instead adopts a binary approach, ie to accept or reject proposals submitted to it.
-Most airspace change proposals that are staffed by NATS and other commercial consultants – many of whom are former CAA employees – are accepted by the CAA without challenge.
+Most airspace change proposals are staffed by NATS and other commercial consultants (many of whom are former CAA employees).
+The proposers assertions are usually accepted by the CAA without challenge.
 The process is neither transparent nor independently audited.